ChloeL-E/msp3-trailfinders/TESTING.md

   * [Accessibility](#accessibility)

 ## Testing
+-   ### User stories

 -   ### Testing User Stories from User Experience (UX) Section

     -   #### First Time User Goals
-        *
+        * As a first time user, I want to be able to easily navigate around the site without any errors and without the use of the back arrow in the browser.
+            1. The navbar is shown at the top of the page, disappears when scrolling down and reappears when scrolling up.
+            2. Links to each page are accessible through the navbar and footer on each page

+        * As a first time user, i want to easliy understand the purpose of the site
+            1. The first page loaded to the user, regardless of whether they are logged/registered, has a card showing a succinct description of the purpose of the site

+        * As a first time user, I want to be able to search for a hike route.,
             1.

-        * As a first time user,
+        * As a first time user, I want to be able to view details about the chosen route and see what other users thoughts/recommendations are.
             1.

-        * As a first time user,
+        * As a first time user, I want to be able to register on the site to get full access to the site
             1.

-        * As a first time user,
+        * As a first time user, I want to be able to quickly login to the site each time I visit.
             1.

-        * As a first time user,
+        * As a first time user, I want to be able to see the hikes that i have posted.
             1.

-        * As a first time user,
+        * As the site administrator, I want to ensure the user is able to navigate around the site without raising any errors
             1.

-        * As a first time user,
-            1.
+        * As the site administrator, I want to know that any future site developments can easily be adapted/added to the site.

     -   #### Returning User
-        * As a returning user,
+        * As a returning user, I want to be able to easily log into the site to view my profile.
             1.

-        * As a returning user,
+        * As a returning user, I want to be abe to keep up-to-date on other users' hikes and comments so that i can stay involved within the community.
             1.

-        * As a returning user,
+        * As a returning user, I want to be able to continue to add, edit or delete my hikes.
             1.

-        * As a returning user,
+        * As a returning user, I want to find that any new added information follows the design and flow of the website and is easy to access.
             1.

     -   #### Site Administrator

-        * As a site administrator,
+        * As the site administrator, I want the user to be able to register and login without any difficulty or error.
             1.

+        * As the site administrator, I want to ensure a user is only able to edit or delete their own posts.
+            1.

+        * As the site administrator, I want to ensure that if any errors occur, they are handled gracefully and the user is shown quickly back to the website.
+            1.

-        * As a site administrator,
+        * As the site administrator, I want to ensure user information is handled securely.
             1.

 - - -
 -   ### Testing site functionality